macks22/ai/gps/README.md

 2.  all functions take current state and return new/unchanged state
 3.  can use some marker "start" to disambiguate between valid states that have no conditions and failure.

+### Running Around the Block

+It doesn't seem that this is a real problem if the action actually has consequences (more complex than print statements).
+Otherwise, logging seems sufficient.

+### Leaping Before You Look Problem

+Separate the planning process from the execution process.
+Recurse through the operators necessary to achieve a goal, then once a complete "solution stack" has been found, execute all operators in the stack.

+### Recursive Subgoal Problem

-4.  introduce a goal stack to solve recursive subgoal problem
+Introduce a goal stack to solve recursive subgoal problem

 * keep track of goals it is working on; immediately fails if a goal appears as a subgoal of itself.
+* in practice, maintain a goal_stack, where each item in the stack is a set of goal conditions the program is attempting to achieve.
+If at any point, achieve is called with a set of goals that appears also in the goal_stack, terminate execution

+### Lack of Intermediate Information Problem

+Log everything using the Python logging module.
+In particular:

+1.  every goal we are trying to achieve
+2.  every operation being considered
+3.  every action taken
+4.  the final sequence of execution